 - NLT Illustrated Study Bible

 Another option is a Reader’s Bible.
 A Reader’s Bible allow you to read the Bible without verse numbers, section headings, and translation footnotes, more like a regular book.
 For instance, check out the ESV Reader’s Bible.

 If you like to write in your Bibles, then a journaling Bible is a great option.
-I also love the ESV Scripture Journals, which gives you individual volumes for each book of the Bible, along with lightly lined blank pages opposite each page of Bible text.
+I also like the ESV Scripture Journals.
+They provide separate volumes for each book of the Bible, with lightly lined blank pages next to each page of Bible text.

 - YouVersion is one of the most-used Bible apps.

 - The ESV Bible App offers Bible text, audio, and optional study Bibles.

 - The Bible in One Year offers an app (IOS and Android) and website.